signal/sprinkles-ui/MISSION.md

 # Mission

-Creation of a UI component library in React that is easy to use and can be used to jumpstart the creation of a website or web application.
+Creation of a UI component library in React.js that is easy to use and can be used to jumpstart the creation of a website or web application.

 ## Philosophies